jeremyfriedel/StackOverTroubledWater/README.md

 For a live version go to [here](https://stack-over-troubled-water.herokuapp.com/)

-StackOverTroubledWater is a single-page, web app clone of Stack Overflow, a question and answer site.
-StackOverTroubledWater uses a Ruby on Rails backend, with PostgresSQL as the database.
+StackOverTroubledWater is a single-page clone of Stack Overflow, a question and answer site.
+StackOverTroubledWater uses a Ruby on Rails backend, with a Postgres SQL database.
 All datat is accesible via an JSON API.
-React and Redux constitute the frontend of the web app.
+The frontend is entirely made up of React and Redux.

 Project description